Help Center Content Audit Tool for SEO and AI Search

 Structure is written for support teams, not readers

-Dense prose, weak subheadings, and no scanability make docs harder to use and harder to rank for question-based intent.
+Dense prose, weak subheadings, and no scanability make docs harder to use and harder to understand for question-based intent.

 No links to adjacent docs or product CTAs